Sir John Robinson, 1st Baronet, of Toronto: Life and career

+Although the abolition of slavery did not legally come into effect in the British colonies—including Upper and Lower Canada, until 1833—in 1819, then Attorney General, John Beverley Robinson, declared that in Upper Canada all black residents were protected by British law and were free.

 In 1820, Robinson was elected to the 8th Parliament of Upper Canada representing the town of York.
 Robinson played an important role in the expulsion of Barnabas Bidwell, a former member of the United States Congress who was elected in a by-election in Lennox & Addington, from the Legislative Assembly.
 Robinson sailed to England in 1822, seeking to resolve problems with funding in the province.
 This culminated in the Canada Trade Act of August 1822 which established import duties on goods transported between the United States and Upper Canada, and Upper Canada's share of duties collected.
 During his time in England, he was also called to the bar after completing studies at Lincoln's Inn.

 Robinson was the most important member of the Family Compact, an unofficial clique of Upper Canada's elite, who held the true power in the province.
 One of the more contentious issues dealt with in the 9th Parliament was the naturalization process for persons who had remained in the United States after 1783 and later came to Canada.
 Robinson supported a policy dictated by the British Colonial Office which required these people to renounce their American citizenship.
 He was embarrassed when a new colonial secretary reversed this decision under pressure from those who held opposing views.
 In 1827 Robinson had a disagreement with John Walpole Willis, a puisne judge.
 Willis took an unusual course of stating in court that Robinson had neglected his duty and that he would feel it necessary "to make a representation on the subject to his majesty's government".
 Willis also took a strong stand on the question of the legality of the court as then constituted, and this led in June 1828 to Willis being removed from his position by the lieutenant-governor, Sir Peregrine Maitland.